a-krawciw/ros2_pointcloud_concatenate/README.md

 ### **ROS2 parameters**

 * `clouds` - [integer]
-  Sets the number of pointclouds to concatenate.
+  Sets the number of pointclouds to concatenate, max 4.
   Default value: `2`.
 * `target_frame` - [a valid frame_id]
   Sets the frame_id which the pointclouds will be collected in before concatenation.